robshlee/bigtechnyc/README.md

-# bigtechnyc
+# bigtechnyc_backend
+Backend for BigTechNYC.

-Consolidating jobs from big tech companies (starting in NYC).
+BigTechNYC, consolidating jobs from big tech companies (starting in NYC).